halas/hadora.xyz/src/_experiences_list/syzygy.md

 thousands people every month.
 Tech stack includes: php/ symfony2 / Kunstman CMS/ twig templating system on the backend and Angular 1.4 with ES6, Webpack, Gulp and BEM methodology on the frontend.

-See some projects I developed for Syzygy =>